devmaniac1/devmaniac1/README.md

 ## 👋 About Me

-🎓 Computer Science graduate (Class of 2026 — *edit to your actual year*), now turning four years of coursework and side projects into production-ready software.
+🎓 Computer Science graduate (Class of 2026), now turning four years of coursework and side projects into production-ready software.

 💻 I build with the **MERN stack**, Java, and Python — and I break things (safely) with penetration testing to understand how to build them more securely.

-🚀 **Currently:** open to Software Engineer / Full-Stack Developer roles — *(swap this line for "working at X as Y" if you're employed)*
+🚀 **Currently:** Working at Aventude as Software Engineer

 📫 Reach me on [LinkedIn](https://linkedin.com/in/ashfaq-farleen) or open an issue on any of my repos.